HistoryThis section has been translated automatically.

 - Coronary heart disease: Recent evidence suggests that psoriasis is an independent risk factor for coronary heart disease.
-Only 40% of psoriatics are free of coronary calcifications compared to 72% of the control group with non-psoriatics.
-Moreover, among psoriatics, the proportion of severe calcifications and stenoses as well as of myocardial infarctions is much higher than among non-psoriatics.
-An analogous risk spectrum, which is reduced during therapy with TNF-alpha blockers, is also found in patients with rheumatoid arthritis.
+Only 40% of psoriatics are free of coronary artery calcifications compared with 72% of the control group of non-psoriatics.
+Moreover, among psoriatics, the proportion of severe calcifications and stenoses as well as of myocardial infarctions is much higher than in non-psoriatics.
+An analogous risk spectrum, which is reduced under therapy with TNF-alpha blockers, is also found in patients with rheumatoid arthritis.

-- Obesity: An increased BMI as well as an increased abdominal and hip circumference is significantly increased in psoriatics.
+- Obesity: Significantly increased BMI and increased abdominal and hip circumference in psoriatics.

 - Psoriatic patients are more likely to meet criteria for metabolic syndrome (MetS) than the average population; furthermore, there is increased insulin resistance.

-- Psoriatics are at increased risk for hypertension.
+- Psoriatic patients are at increased risk for hypertension.
 The use of beta-receptor blockers appears to significantly increase the risk of new onset or exacerbation of psoriasis.

 - Patients with psoriasis are more likely to develop enteritis regionalis (Crohn's disease).